by-student-2017/lammps_education_metal_win/potentials/meam/MEAM92/readme.txt

 #-----------------------------------------------------------
-# Single crystal
+# Single crystal (Application: the elastic behavior, simple defect properties, and the surface properties, except bcc metals in open structure.)
 pair_style meam
 pair_coeff * * library.meam Fe Fe.meam Fe
 #-----------------------------------------------------------
 # When there is no combination that can be found.
+(Application: dilute heats of solution)
 # If you can find a match even qualitatively or semi-quantitatively, you're lucky.
 # To improve accuracy, it is necessary to optimize lattice, Ec, re, alpha, Cmin, and Cmax using DFT or other methods.
 # Mixture rules may be used for Cmin and Cmax.